ezeac/vscodeconfig/extensions/mechatroner.rainbow-csv-1.2.0/README.md

 #### Working with CSV files with comments
 Some CSV files can contain comment lines e.g. metadata before the header line.
-To allow CSVLint, content-based autodetection algorithms and _Align_, _Shrink_, _ColumnEdit_ commands work properly with such files you need to adjust `"rainbow_csv.comment_prefix"` setting.
+To allow CSVLint, content-based autodetection algorithms and _Align_, _Shrink_, _ColumnEdit_ commands work properly with such files you need to adjust your settings.

 #### Aligning/Shrinking table
 You can align columns in CSV files by clicking "Align" statusline button or use _Align_ command
 To shrink the table, i.e. remove leading and trailing whitespaces, click "Shrink" statusline button or use _Shrink_ command

+### Settings
+You can customize Rainbow CSV at the extension settings section of VSCode settings.
+There you can find the list of available options and their description.

 ### Commands: